-Table 6: Multiple Relationship Between Visibility, Rainfall, Cloud Cover, wind speed

-287 and Flight delay
+Table 6: Multiple Relationship between Visibility, Rainfall, Cloud Cover, wind speed and Flight delay

-Multiple Relationship Between Visibility, Rainfall, Cloud Cover, wind speed and flight delay Multiple Correlation Coefficient of Multiple Determination Annual Correlation 0.93 0.86 Monthly Correlation 0.79 0.63
+Multiple Relationship Between Visibility, Rainfall, Cloud Cover, wind speed and flight delayMultiple CorrelationCoefficient of Multiple DeterminationAnnual Correlation0.930.86Monthly Correlation0.790.63

-289 Multiple correlation analysis between the various weather elements and flight cancellation 290 shows that both the annual and monthly flight cancellation records were influenced by 291 weather variables.
-The coefficient of the multiple determinations $(0.88)$ implies that 88% of 292 flight cancellation is determined by the combined variation of the various weather elements 293 (visibility, rainfall, cloud cover and wind speed).
-This finding is contrary to that of 294 Christopher (2013) that the effects of weather parameters on flight operations are 295 insignificant, hence not solely responsible for fight cancellation in Nigeria in recent years.
-In 296 another vein, 297 Enete, et. al., (2015) revealed that rainfall accounted for 32% of flight cancellation with 218 298 occurrences, 0.2% of diversion with 291 occurrences and 24% of delays with 526 299 occurrences at the airport from 2008-2013 in Port-Harcourt.
-Rainfall has a greater influence 300 on the number of flight cancellations and delays than on diversions with the correlations.
-301 The Multiple correlation analysis of annual and monthly flight delay records and the various 302 weather elements (rainfall, cloud cover, visibility and wind speed), showed a high degree of 303 association.
-However their degree of relationship varies, as indicated by the coefficient of 304 multiple determinations.
-The annual records have a multiple determination coefficient of 0.86 305 (86%).
-This indicates that 86% of the variations in annual flight delay are due to the 306 combined variation of weather element (rainfall, cloud cover, visibility and wind speed).
-307 Likewise, the monthly correlation of flight delay and weather elements has a multiple operations, however, the combined effects of these weather elements affects aviation

-308 determination coefficient of 0.63 (63%).
-This indicates that 63% of the variation in monthly 309 flight delay is due to the combined variation of weather elements (rainfall, cloud cover, 310 visibility and wind speed).

-311 This implies that individual elements on their own do not significantly impact flight contributed to many flight delay and aircraft accidents in the world.
+Multiple correlation analysis between the various weather elements and flight cancellation shows that both the annual and monthly flight cancellation records were influenced by weather variables.
+The coefficient of the multiple determinations (0.88) implies that 88% of flight cancellation is determined by the combined variation of the various weather elements (visibility, rainfall, cloud cover and wind speed).
+This finding is contrary to that of Christopher (2013) that the effects of weather parameters on flight operations are insignificant, hence not solely responsible for fight cancellation in Nigeria in recent years.
+In another vein,

+Enete, et al., (2015) revealed that rainfall accounted for 32% of flight cancellation with 218 occurrences, 0.2% of diversion with 291 occurrences and 24% of delays with 526 occurrences at the airport from 2008-2013 in Port-Harcourt.
+Rainfall has a greater influence on the number of flight cancellations and delays than on diversions with the correlations.

+The Multiple correlation analysis of annual and monthly flight delay records and the various weather elements (rainfall, cloud cover, visibility and wind speed), showed a high degree of association.
+However, their degree of the relationship varies, as indicated by the coefficient of multiple determinations.
+The annual records have a multiple determination coefficients of 0.86 (86%).
+This indicates that 86% of the variations in annual flight delay are due to the combined variation of weather element (rainfall, cloud cover, visibility and wind speed).
+Likewise, the monthly correlation of flight delay and weather elements has a multiple determination coefficients of 0.63 (63%).
+This indicates that 63% of the variation in monthly flight delay is due to the combined variation of weather elements (rainfall, cloud cover, visibility and wind speed).
+This implies that individual elements on their own do not significantly impact flight operations.
+However, the combined effects of these weather elements affect aviation transportation tremendously.
+Emmanuel et al., (2013) noted that visibility, rainfall, cloud cover, wind speed have contributed to many flight delay and aircraft accidents in the world.
 Visibility, rainfall, cloud cover and wind speed all restrict visibility and can result to flight delay.
-Adverse weather conditions causing widespread low ceilings and visibilities can restrict flying operations fordays.

-313 transportation tremendously.

-Emmanuel et. al., (2013) noted that visibility, rainfall, cloud cover, wind speed have

-This finding consent with Allan et. al., (2001) conducted on weather related flight delays at Newark International Airport, located in the heart of the congested northeast corridor of the United States.
+Adverse weather conditions causing widespread low ceilings and visibilities can restrict flying operations for days.
+This finding consent with Allan et al., (2001) conducted on weather related flight delays at Newark International Airport, located in the heart of the congested northeast corridor of the United States.
 It is an airport with a significant number of delays.
-Allan et. al., (2001) found that 68% of the cumulative flights delays on days during this period, averaging more than 15, minutes are caused by convective weather either within or at considerable distances from the New York terminal area.
+Allan et al., (2001) found that 68% of the cumulative flights' delays on days during this period, averaging more than 15, minutes are caused by convective weather either within or at considerable distances from the New York terminal area.

-325 SUMMARY
+SUMMARY